aryamohapatra/Abstractive_Text_Summarizer/README.md

 # Abstractive Text Summarization

-Teps to Run the code:
+Steps to Run the code:

 Get the data
   -   Preprocessed data from : https://github.com/JafferWilson/Process-Data-of-CNN-DailyMail